Home

 Hibiscus splendens

-Hibiscus splendens is a fast-growing perennial species that grows about 10 to 14 feet tall here in San Francisco.
-It takes on an upright, Christmas tree shape if left unpruned.
-The leaves on this plant are terrific.
-They are fuzzy like felt, and about 7 inches long.
-The large blooms appear all throughout spring and summer, and occasionally other times of the year.
-The petals start out a rich pink color, then soften up as they fully open, while the center stays a deep red.
+Hibiscus splendens is a fast-growing perennial that gets about 10 to 14 feet tall here in San Francisco, although you can prune it shorter.
+If left unpruned, it takes on a tall, Christmas tree shape.
+The leaves themselves are terrific.
+They are fuzzy like felt, often hand-shaped, and about 7" long.
+The blooms appear all throughout spring and summer, and occasionally other times of the year.
+The color starts out a rich pink as the blooms are young, and then softens up as they open fully.
+The "eye" of the flower is a deep crimson and attracts butterflies and birds.

-Unfortunately, fake seeds of it have emerged from China.
-I guarantee that my seeds and plants are genuine!
+Unfortunately, fake seeds of it have been sold online.
+I guarantee that my seeds and plants are genuine

 Check availability